 During the off season I am certified to teach snowboarding through the PSIA/AASI and I feel that during that class I gained a lot of instructional knowledge on how to teach skateboarding as well which is what I do for Avid during the summer.
 I plan to continue developing myself as an outdoor professional as more opportunities arise!"

-Favorite Camp Memory from 2019: "The last week of skateboarding camp was epic!
+Favorite Camp Memory: "The last week of skateboarding camp was epic!
 We had a lot of students that I had met previously in other avid groups.
 One of which was my favorite student from the year previous.
 The whole week was filled with progression in skateboarding and lots of laughs.
 We then had a pizza party to finish out the week on a strong note.
 Teaching skateboarding has truly made my summer amazing this year!"

 Favorite Adventure: "During my time at college we had to create a multi-day backpacking trip and execute it.
 With permits for backcountry use being a new obstacle that I wasn’t necessarily aware of I have finally taken that trip with a few of my friends and coworkers from Avid4.
 We spent three days in Arapaho National Forest and walked about 20 miles round-trip with 3,000 feet of elevation gain.
 I knew it was going to be a physical challenge to get up to our camp spot but I had faith that we would crush it!
 Six hours later we arrived at the most beautiful lake I have seen in all my life with wonderful views all around and wild raspberries for us to nibble on.
 I plan on going back in the fall to see the leaves change."